TakosNik/AI-Scanner/README.md

 - Check repository URLs are correct
 - For private repos, ensure SSH keys or credentials are configured

-### AI Analysis Not Working
+### AI Configuration Issues

-- Verify API keys are set in `.env`
+- Verify API keys are set correctly in `.env`
+- Check that your AI provider endpoint is accessible (for local models)
-- Check API key has sufficient credits/quota
+- Ensure API key has sufficient credits/quota (for cloud providers)
-- Try with `--no-ai` flag to run without AI
+- Use `--no-ai` flag to run without AI if needed for troubleshooting

 ## Contributing